rye-welz-geselowitz/async-challenge/README.md

 This little web app fetches Wikipedia articles related to the user's search term.
 But it leaves the user waiting on the loading screen for a long time!
 Can you improve the user experience?

+HINT: Consider emailing the user their results when they're done!

 # Set up
 ## First time
 ### Create virtualenv